DiGro/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 * **QGIS_OPTIONS_PATH**: The variable specifies path to directory with settings.
   It works the same ways as QGIS application --optionspath option.
 It is looking for settings file in <QGIS_OPTIONS_PATH>/QGIS/QGIS2.ini.
-For exaple, to set QGIS server on Apache to use /path/to/config/QGIS/QGIS2.ini settings file, add to Apache config:
+For example, to set QGIS server on Apache to use /path/to/config/QGIS/QGIS2.ini settings file, add to Apache config: